rzumer/Webbum/README.md

 Any feedback is appreciated.
 Please use the Issues system to leave any constructive comments, questions, feature requests, or bug reports.

+# Compilation
-To compile on Linux, the following packages are required (tested on Debian Jessie):
+On Linux, the following packages are required (tested on Debian Jessie):
 ffmpeg, libavutil-dev, libavfilter-dev, libavcodec-dev

-On Windows, ffmpeg binaries (in ffmpeg/[x86|x64]/bin) must be present in the application's working directory.
+On Windows, all dependencies should be provided in the source code.

+# Releases
+Windows release builds include Microsoft Visual C++ Redistributable packages, required to run Webbum.

+All other libraries and dependencies should be provided.